 When Jennifer isn't lurking in the sample rack - you'll find her pouring over the latest industry trends, figures, campaigns and guerrillas [advertising, not Primates].
 Inspired by the curiosity of her three boys and her husband Will's rock star musings, it's only on the crystal ski slopes in NY that her body gets to catch up with the pace of her creativity.

-Karen has been a vital member of our community for 19 years.
-She's now in "retirement" continuing to help out in our finance department and heading up our Human Relations a few days a week.
+Karen has been a vital member of our community for 20 years.
+She's now in retirement (for the second time as she spent a few days a week during her initial 'retirement' continuing to help out in our finance department).
 While she tries to project the personality of a pit bull, once you get to know her she's actually all warm & fuzzy.
-Grandchildren, amateur dramatics, boating, her duties as a Rotarian and several new volunteer positions fill her time when she's not in the office.
+Grandchildren, amateur dramatics, boating, her duties as a Rotarian and several new volunteer positions keep her busy these days.

 A native of the Rochester region, Pam stepped in as our Finance Manager in Farmington NY with positive energy and a contagious smile.
 Outside of work, Pam and her husband Jeremy are honing their swimming and soccer jargon thanks to their daughter Ella and son Connor’s avid interest in both sports.
 When she has a free moment Pam can be found shopping – she can hold her own with any bargain hunter – or jogging.
 Last year she ran her first 5K and we know she’s planning to conquer a few more in 2012.

 Steve was our original maintenance manager way back when we were located in the old Pioneer Road building in Shortsville a few decades ago.
 He took a break from our shop and we couldn’t be happier to have him back on our team.
 He was previously challenged with setting up and installing all the tools and machines in our current factory in Farmington, today he meticulously maintains that equipment and our facilities day to day.
 A quiet one, he opens up when big saws or big game are mentioned.